List on Bids44 →

 Physical Preparation

-- Gather original box and accessories: The original box, charging cable, and any manuals can add ₹1,000-2,000 to the perceived value.
-If you have the original purchase receipt, include a copy.
+Gather all original documentation.
+The original box, charger, and cable are a must—they can add ₹1,000-1,500 to the perceived value.
+If you have the original purchase receipt, include a copy; it adds authenticity.
+Any service records for official repairs (like a battery replacement) are also valuable.

 Listing Photography

-- Highlight key screens: Take a screenshot of the phone’s battery health (if available via an app like AccuBattery) and include it in your listing photos.
-Show the “About phone” screen with the IMEI.
+Good photos are essential.
+Take clear, well-lit pictures from all angles: front, back, sides, top, and bottom.
+Include close-ups of any minor flaws or scratches you’ve disclosed.
+Crucially, take a screenshot of your battery health (if available via an app like AccuBattery) and include it in your listing photos.
+Show the “About Phone” screen with the IMEI.
+This transparency builds trust.

 Platform Choice